strosz/com.northernrogue.cccp.spacetimedbserver/Third Party Notices.md

 ---

-## Manual Installation Alternative
+## Manual Installation Documentation

-Complete manual installation instructions are provided in the package documentation as an alternative to the automated installer.
-Users may choose to install all required software manually if they prefer to manage licenses independently.
+Complete manual installation instructions are provided in the package documentation.
+Users may choose to install different software depending on their configuration needs which means that they will manage licenses independently.

 ---